What are the Different Types of Veterinarians and What Do They Do?

 Food safety and inspection veterinarians

-These veterinarians are essential for public health, as they oversee the safety and quality of animal-derived food products.
+These veterinarians are also essential for public health, as they oversee the safety and quality of animal-derived food products.
 They work with government agencies like the USDA or FDA, inspecting processing plants, ensuring compliance with health regulations and monitoring for potential foodborne illnesses.

 Their work helps prevent contamination and ensures that food products are safe for human consumption.
-Food safety veterinarians also contribute to developing policies and protocols that uphold the integrity of the food supply chain.
+Food safety vets also contribute to developing policies and protocols that uphold the integrity of the food supply chain.

 Research veterinarians